jeelojacko/CAD/README.md

 differential leveling helpers.

 Supported file formats include CSV, GeoJSON, KML/KMZ, simple DXF and LandXML.
-Optional features provide shapefile, File Geodatabase and LAS point cloud readers to ease interoperability with other CAD and GIS tools.
+Optional features provide shapefile, File Geodatabase and LAS/LAZ or E57 point cloud readers and writers to ease interoperability with other CAD and GIS tools.
 Basic DWG interoperability is available through the `dwg2dxf` and `dxf2dwg` command line tools from the LibreDWG project.
 The library converts DWG files to DXF and back using these utilities when present,